Keycapsss/keycapsss-help-site/docs/build-guides/kimiko/index.md

 In the case of badly attached diode:
 Check the [direction of the diode](#attach-the-diodes) in question.
 If it is wrong, remove it and re-solder it.
 Additionally, if there isn't enough solder, please re-solder.

-### Q. Both half‘s are working as single, but if i connect them via TRRS cable one side is not working.
+### Q. Both half's are working as single, but if i connect them via TRRS cable one side is not working

 A. Check the TRRS jack solder points for bridges or cold solder points.